fh255/solo-travel/README.md

   - In the terminal: Add, Commit and Push.
   - In Heroku navigate to the Deploy tab => click on Deploy Branch.
   - When build process is finished click on Open App to visit the live site.
+### Final Deployment steps
+- Set DEBUG to False: In settings.py, set the DEBUG flag to False.
+- Update X_FRAME_OPTIONS: Ensure this line exists in settings.py to make Summernote work in the deployed environment (for CORS security): X_FRAME_OPTIONS = 'SAMEORIGIN'.
+- Push changes to GitHub: Push your updated files to GitHub.
+- Remove DISABLE_COLLECTSTATIC: In the Heroku Config Vars for the application, delete the environment variable: DISABLE_COLLECTSTATIC.
+- Deploy the application: On the Heroku dashboard, go to the Deploy tab for the application and click on "Deploy Branch".

 ## Credits